 Welcome to the About page.
 Here you will find some information about me, but also information about the website itself, why it was created, the types of texts and documents you might find, the reason behind its simplistic design and some information regarding the navigating through pages.
 If you wish to know more about my current projects, please visit the projects page.
+This site also has a Twitter account, I recommend you check it out!

 My name is Marvin, a German in his twenties who is currently attending an apprenticeship as an IT systems technician in Bielefeld, which I hope to successfully finish by 2022.
 I have been interested in learning languages for over a decade now and have recently begun discovering the language of Ancient Greece.
 When writing texts in Greek, I use the name Κλεόφιλος (Cleophilus) which is the translation of my first name’s Old German meaning.